NorthwestGreenChemistry/PrISM/app/content/step7-evaluation-and-optimization.md

 ## Goal
-To encourage transparency, to identify opportunities for improvement, to avoid unacceptable tradeoffs and to ensure consideration of all of the sustainable design principles.
+To encourage transparency, to identify opportunities for improvement and data gaps that need to be researched, to avoid unacceptable tradeoffs and to ensure consideration of all of the PASS principles.

 ## Introduction
 In the introduction at the start of PrISM, we discussed the importance of taking a holistic approach to product design and using PASS Principles to guide holistic design.
 Product design as a creative endeavor requires tradeoffs.
 While tradeoffs are inevitable and challenging, there are different ways to manage them.